miguelcarrasco/POJOs2CSV/README.md

-This is specially useful when you get a collection like a list from an [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping) and you want to obtain a CSV string representation of the elements in the list (to generate spreesheet reports for example).
+This is specially useful when you get a collection like a list from an [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping) and you want to obtain a CSV String representation of the elements in the list (to generate spreesheet reports for example).

 Features
 -------